Chocolat Bahia 2022 – A Festival Photoblog

 Finally, if you are a chocolate fan who has never tasted bars made using Brazilian cocoa because you’ve heard it’s not very good, well to quote the estimable Bob Dylan, “The times, they are a changin’.”
 While much of the more easily available bars are made by makers outside Brazil (including Heinde & Verre, Zotter, and Dick Taylor), there are excellent bars that are being exported that are worth seeking out from makers that include Luisa Abram, Bainí, and Mission Chocolate, among a few others.

-Brazil is also at the forefront of some interesting experiments in fermentation, including the aforementioned “sprouting” process as well as “Anima” fermentation from Bertus Eskus, who is the innovator behind TropMix (what Valrhona calls double-fermented), and the founder of the Cocoa of Excellence program.
-Keep watching both of those techniques as they are destined to become more well-kn0wn.
+Brazil is also at the forefront of some interesting experiments in fermentation, including the aforementioned “sprouting” process as well as “Anima” fermentation from Bertus Eskus, who is the innovator behind TropMix (what Valrhona calls double-fermented), and a founder of the Cocoa of Excellence program.
+Keep watching both of those techniques as they are destined to become more well kn0wn.

 Finally, if there is just one prediction I can confidently make about Brazilian cacau and chocolate over the next five years, it is that it will burst forth on the international scene as a hugely desirable origin given its quality, diversity, and sheer joie de vivre – the exuberant enjoyment of life, which, to me, is the best single descriptor of Brazilian cacau and chocolate culture.